Graduate School in Philosophy

 As with the writing sample, the requested length of this document varies, but 1-2 pages is probably typical.
 What should you say?
 Eric Schwitzgebel, a professor of philosophy at UC-Riverside, offers the following helpful advice:

 So how do you fill up that awful, blank-looking page?
 With a cool, professional description of your areas of interest.
 If you have, say, three main areas of interest, devote one short paragraph to each of them -- a few sentences describing what questions or subareas within that larger area you find particularly intriguing or have already thought and written about.

 Professor Schwitzgebel has a lot of helpful advice about applying to graduate school in philosophy at his blog “The Splintered Mind.”

 The University of Southern California’s philosophy graduate program also has some helpful instructions regarding the application process; much of what they say applies to the admission process to most PhD programs in philosophy.

-The PG will provide you with a sense of the reputation of various PhD programs in philosophy; again, for better or worse, the ranking of the program from which you earn your PhD will significantly impact your job prospects.
+The Philosophical Gourmet will provide you with a sense of the reputation of various PhD programs in philosophy; again, for better or worse, the ranking of the program from which you earn your PhD will significantly impact your job prospects.
 However, it’s also important to find a program that suits your own particular philosophical interests.
-Different programs have strengths in different areas of philosophy; the Philosophical Gourmet also includes helpful information about these strengths.
+Different programs have strengths in different areas of philosophy; the PG also includes helpful information about these strengths.
 Other factors that are particularly important but do not affect the PG rankings are:

-(iii) What is the graduate program’s placement record -- what percentage of those who earn their PhDs there find employment as college professors?
+(4) What is the graduate program’s placement record?
+For MA programs, you want to find out what percentage of their graduates are admitted to good PhD programs.
+For PhD programs, you want to find out what percentage of their graduates find employment as college professors – and where?
 Many departments include this information on their websites, but not all do.